pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 Updating the Pega addons Helm chart
 -----------------------------------

-Update this Helm chart in order to enable the Traefik load balancer and disable the metrics-server for deployments to the following platforms:
+Update this Helm chart in order to enable configure the use of a load balancer and the metrics-server for deployments to the following platforms:

-- AKS

-- PKS

-- GKE
+- AKS - configure the use of an Application Gateway Ingress Controller (AGIC) by leaving Traefik disabled and configuring the `ingress-azure` section with your Azure deployment details.
+You must disable the Pega metric server to ensure your deployment uses the Azure-supplied metrics server.

+- PKS - configure the use of Traefik by enabling the `traefik` section.
+You must disable the Pega metric server to ensure your deployment uses the Pivotal-supplied metrics server.

+- GKE - configure the use of an Google Cloud Load Balancer (GCLB) by leaving Traefik disabled; when you choose a GKE deployment in the pega.yaml file, the Helm charts appropriately configure the deployment load balancer.
+You must disable the Pega metric server to ensure your deployment uses the GKE-supplied metrics server.

+- EKS - configure the use of an Amazon Load Balancer (ALB) by leaving Traefik disabled and configuring the `ws-alb-ingress-controller` section with your EKS deployment details.
+You must disable the Pega metric server to ensure your deployment uses the EKS-supplied metrics server.

+- Openshift - configure the use of Traefik by enabling the `traefik` section.
+You must disable the Pega metric server to ensure your deployment uses the Openshift-supplied metrics server.

 If you are deploying to a different platform you can skip this section.